BraadMartin/publishing-flow/README.md

 }
 ```

-All of these filters have counterparts that allow you to define optional fields, which will show among the list of required fields in a separate section but will not block publishing the way the required fields will.
+All of these filters for defining required fields have counterparts that allow you to define optional fields, which will show among the list of required fields in a separate section but will not block publishing.
 The optional filters take an identical definition to the required fields but use different filter names:

 ```
 publishing_flow_optional_primary_fields